SloLama/local_ocr/README.md

 ## **Acknowledgements**

-The framework was developed within the [PoVeJMo](https://www.cjvt.si/povejmo/en/project/) research program (Adaptive Natural Language Processing with Large Language Models), particularly within the research project titled SloLLaMai -- Open-access computationally efficient models for Slovenian.
+The framework was developed within the following research  research programmes:
+- [PoVeJMo](https://www.cjvt.si/povejmo/en/project/) (Adaptive Natural Language Processing with Large Language Models), particularly within the research project titled SloLLaMai -- Open-access computationally efficient models for Slovenian.
 The program is funded within the Recovery and Resilience Plan by the Slovenian Research and Innovation Agency (ARIS) and NextGenerationEU.
+- [LLM4DH](https://www.cjvt.si/llm4dh/en/project/) (Large Language Models for Digital Humanities).
+The programme is founded by the Slovenian Research and Innovation Agency.

 The authors also acknowledge the financial support from the Slovenian Research and Innovation Agency (research core funding No. P6-0411 -- Language Resources and Technologies for Slovene).

 ---